CORETEQ/mixin-ui/CONTRIBUTING.md

 ## Pull Request Process

 1. We follow [Conventional Commits](https://www.conventionalcommits.org/) in our commit messages with the following scopes:
-  - `cdk`: Changes to the CDK package
+  - `cdk`: changes to the cdk package
-  - `kit`: Changes to the Kit package
+  - `kit`: changes to the kit package
-  - `web`: Changes to the Demo project
+  - `web`: changes to the demo project

    Example: `feat(kit): add new button component`